-5 Discussion and Conclusions
+5 Discussion and conclusions

-We have used the Climate model Weighting by Independence and Performance (ClimWIP) method to constrain projections of future global temperature change from the CMIP6 multi-model ensemble.
-Based on a leave-one-out perfect model test, a combination of five global, horizontally-resolved diagnostic fields (anomaly, variance, and trend of surface air temperature and anomaly and variance of sea level pressure) was selected to inform the performance weighting.
+We have used the climate model weighting by independence and performance (ClimWIP) method to constrain projections of future global temperature change from the CMIP6 multimodel ensemble.
+Based on a leave-one-out perfect model test, a combination of five global, horizontally resolved diagnostic fields (anomaly, variance, and trend of surface air temperature, and anomaly and variance of sea level pressure) was selected to inform the performance weighting.
 The skill of weighting based on this selection was tested and confirmed in a second perfect model test using CMIP5 models as pseudo-observations.
-Our results clearly show the usefulness of this weighting approach in translating model spread into reliable estimates of future changes and in particular into uncertainties that are consistent with observations of present day climate and observed trends.
+Our results clearly show the usefulness of this weighting approach in translating model spread into reliable estimates of future changes and, in particular, into uncertainties that are consistent with observations of presentday climate and observed trends.

-We also discussed the remaining risk for decreasing skill compared to the raw distribution which is a crucial question in all weighting or constraining methods.
-We show the importance of using a balanced combination of climate system features (i.e., diagnostics) relevant for the target to inform the weighting to minimise the risk for skill decreases.
-This guards against the possibility of a model "accidentally" fitting observations for a single diagnostic while being far away from them in several others (and hence possibly not providing a skilful projection of the target variable).
+We also discussed the remaining risk of decreasing skill compared with the raw distribution which is a crucial question in all weighting or constraining methods.
+We show the importance of using a balanced combination of climate system features (i.e., diagnostics) relevant for the target to inform the weighting in order to minimize the risk of skill decreases.
+This guards against the possibility of a model "accidentally" fitting observations for a single diagnostic while being far away from them in several others (and, hence, possibly not providing a skillful projection of the target variable).